Tom Clancy's Splinter Cell: Blacklist

-Tom Clancy's Splinter Cell: Blacklist is an action-adventure stealth video game developed by Ubisoft Toronto and published by Ubisoft.
-The seventh installment of the Tom Clancy's Splinter Cell series, it is the sequel to Splinter Cell: Conviction.
-In the game, players control Sam Fisher, a spymaster working for the Fourth Echelon, in a mission to stop the Engineers, a group of terrorists which is trying to coerce the United States into recalling all of its troops stationed abroad.
-Blacklist gameplay is similar to its predecessors, with players tasked with completing objectives and defeating enemies.
+Tom Clancy's Splinter Cell: Blacklist is a 2013 action-adventure stealth game developed by Ubisoft Toronto and published by Ubisoft.
+The game is the sequel to Splinter Cell: Conviction and the seventh installment of the Splinter Cell series.
+Players control Sam Fisher, a highly trained operative working for the Fourth Echelon, in a mission to stop the Engineers, a group of terrorists which is trying to coerce the United States into recalling all of its troops stationed abroad.
+The gameplay is similar to its predecessors, with players tasked with completing objectives and defeating enemies.
 Blacklist marks the return of the asymmetrical multiplayer mode Spies vs. Mercs, which was introduced in Pandora Tomorrow.

-It is the first title developed by Ubisoft Toronto, a studio founded by Ubisoft in 2009.
-The game was directed by Maxime Béland, who had worked on Conviction, and produced by Jade Raymond.
+Blacklist is the first title developed by Ubisoft Toronto, a studio founded by Ubisoft in 2009.
+The game was directed by Maxime Béland, who had worked on Conviction.
 The game endeavors to combine elements of its predecessors, including the action focus of Conviction and the stealth focus of the older games.
 To prepare for this game, Béland studied reviews and feature lists of the latter.
-Blacklist is the first Splinter Cell game starring Eric Johnson as Sam Fisher, as Michael Ironside, who voiced the character in previous games, was unable to reprise his role after being diagnosed with cancer.
+Blacklist is the first Splinter Cell game starring Eric Johnson as Sam Fisher, since Michael Ironside, who voiced the character in previous games, was unable to reprise his role after being diagnosed with cancer.
 The later-announced Wii U version was developed by Ubisoft Shanghai, which also developed the game's multiplayer.

-Announced at E3 2012, the game was released worldwide for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360 in August 2013.
-The game received generally positive reviews when it was released, with praise for its level design, story, gameplay, combat, soundtrack and multiplayer mode.
-However, criticism was directed at its dated graphics, lack of challenge and ending.
-Particular criticism was also directed toward the voice casting choice of Johnson as Sam Fisher, for sounding too young when compared to Ironside's performance.
-It also underperformed Ubisoft's sales expectations, with sales of two million copies three months after its release.
+Announced at E3 2012, Blacklist was released for PlayStation 3, Windows, Wii U, and Xbox 360 in August 2013.
+The game received generally positive reviews from critics when it was released, with praise for its level design, story, gameplay, combat, soundtrack and multiplayer mode.
+However, criticism was directed at its graphics, lack of challenge, and ending.
+Further criticism was also directed from some fans toward the choice to cast Johnson as Fisher instead of Ironside.
+The game underperformed commercially, selling two million units within three months of its release.